DerekParrySLC/launchbox/README.md

 LaunchBox goes hand-in-hand with the [Lean Startup](https://en.wikipedia.org/wiki/Lean_startup) methodology of refraining from investing in something before you know there is sufficient demand for it.
 In a matter of minutes, you can create a new launchbox, share it on reddit and facebook, and start getting people in your inbox who are genuinely interested in your project.
 The facebook share button also makes it easy for people to share your idea, bringing in more followers.

 I've used LaunchBox twice (see the [examples below](https://github.com/DerekParrySLC/launchbox/blob/master/README.md#2-how-to-set-up-your-launchbox)) and both times it worked great.
 The first time (for an app idea) it brought in over one hundred people.
 The second time (for my friends self-published book) it brought in about sixty people.
-Not anything huge, but for a limited amount of work it was a great jumpstart for getting an audience right out of the gate and making the projects a success.
+Not anything huge, but for a limited amount of work it was a great jumpstart for getting an audience right out of the gate and making each project a success.

 Below are **_super basic instructions_** for how you can easily copy this repo and setup your own launchbox, hosted right here on GitHub.